kth-csc-iprog/dinnerplanner-html/README.md

-# Interaction Programing - Lab 0
+# Interaction Programing - Lab 1
 =================================================

-This project contains the startup code for Lab 0, which focuses on testing and the model.
+This branch contains new tests for lab 1.
 For more details on how to complete the assignment follow the instructions on the [course website](https://www.kth.se/social/course/DH2642).

 ## Testing